 10. Continuous Monitoring & Threat Intelligence

 Continuous security monitoring provides real-time visibility into system activities, enabling rapid detection and response to threats.
-Combined with threat intelligence, monitoring helps businesses stay ahead of emerging risks.

 Conclusion

 Cybersecurity in 2025 requires a comprehensive, multi-layered approach that addresses both technical vulnerabilities and human factors.
-The practices outlined in this guide provide a solid foundation for protecting your business against evolving threats.
+Start with foundational controls like MFA, backups, and employee training, then progressively enhance your security posture.